MPDubs/adventofcode2023/README.md

 https://adventofcode.com/
-doing my best to solve these with MDN.
+doing my best to solve these with only MDN as a resource.